Sums, Differences and Dilates: A construction for

-\begin{qn} Is it true that nothing below the line $OE$ is in $F_{1,2}$.
-In other words, are there no sets $A$ with $|A+A|>|A+2\cdot A|$? \end{qn}

 We coin the term {\em MST2D sets} (or {\em more sums than 2-dilates sets}) for counterexamples to Question~\ref{Q:mst2d}.
-One of the first places you might think to find such a set is a Sidon set (that is, a set for which $|A+A|$ is as large as it can be).
-However, one can easily show that a Sidon Set cannot be an MST2D set.
+A natural candidate for an MST2D set is a Sidon set (that is, a set for which $|A+A|$ is as large as possible).
+However, one can easily show that a Sidon set cannot be an MST2D set.

 \begin{lem} If $A$ is a Sidon set with at least two elements, then $|A+2\cdot A|>|A+A|$. \end{lem}